-This year the Channel Islands National Marine Sanctuary work will focus on the remaining survey area around Santa Cruz Island, the largest of the Channel Islands (about 97 sq. mi.), located about 30 miles offshore of the California mainland city of Santa Barbara.
-The waters surrounding CINMS are highly productive and are home to recreational and commercial fishing efforts, and regularly host kayakers, surfers, sightseers, whale watchers, researchers, and Channel Islands National Park concessionaires, who all access the sanctuary via boats.
+The waters surrounding Channel Islands National Marine Sanctuary (CINMS) are highly productive and are home to recreational and commercial fishing efforts, and regularly hosts kayakers, surfers, sightseers, whale watchers, researchers, and Channel Islands National Park concessionaires, who all access the sanctuary via boats.
 Correspondingly, the abundance of sea life and aquatic habitats drives a thriving industry of recreational and commercial fishing that brings varied vessel traffic through the waters of CINMS.
 The commercial fishing vessel traffic alone is responsible for the highest commercial landings value (approximately \$450 million; 2005-2015) across all of California's ports.
 Additionally, major mainland port traffic transiting to and from Los Angeles and Long Beach, California routes large cargo and tanker vessels close to CINMS boundaries.
 Much of the existing nautical chart data dates back to 1930s lead line or single beam echo sounder surveys, and the areas not surveyed to modern standards are predominantly located in the shallow waters (<40m) where vessel traffic is highest.
 This poses a serious risk to life, property, and the delicate ecosystem with 64 groundings since 2000.
 Increasing traffic is increasing the risk, with seven of those groundings in 2015 alone.
 Modern survey efforts, such as a 2015 survey by NOAA Ship Bell M. Shimada, have found previously undetected pinnacles within the sanctuary.
 This survey will continue modern mapping efforts to identify any similar threats that may exist in these waters.
 The CINMS hydrographic survey will be as unique as the region itself.
 In addition to providing data for crucial nautical chart updates, this survey will also generate backscatter data, which will be used in habitat mapping and substrate analysis.
 Both multibeam echo sounder and backscatter data will not only serve to enhance marine navigational safety, but will also be used by sanctuary managers, planners, and researchers, aiding them in the conservation of this most precious resource.
 Survey data from this project is intended to supersede all prior survey data in the common area.